One day Lee Cockerell’s wife said to him as he left for work: “Lee, be careful what you say and do today. They’re watching you and judging you.”

 Do what it takes to get the job done

-Basically, this means being fully present whenever and where ever your leadership, experience, and professional expertise are required.
+Basically, this means being fully present whenever and wherever your leadership, experience, and professional expertise are required.
 Plus it means devoting time to improving your skills, doing research, taking trips, and all the other extras I’ve mentioned in previous blog posts, so that you can know what’s going on.
 And for leaders, it also means inspiring others to do the same.

 Set high standards